PROSSIVA

 • Baseline surveys and focus group discussions at DCTs were completed.

-• Development of key messages and questions for farmer follow-up were developed in collaboration with IITA, and the first batch of SMS messages were rolled out at the end of September.
+• Key messages and questions for farmer follow-up were developed in collaboration with IITA, and the first batch of SMS messages were rolled out at the end of September.

 Visit the PROSSIVA Website